ExPaNDS-eu/ExPaNDS/WP1/eu-researcher-interview.md

   - Behaviour of especially water, which is becoming significant in the future.
   - New Technologies, like quantum and batterie science
   - Culturual Heritage, non invasive investiations of very old material , picture and documents.
+- Official objectives are :
+  - To deliver the EOSC to the wide variety of Photon and Neutron users

 Yes from heritage science to life science and material research, everything that needs to be looked at with a super microscope.
 Applied research: batteries + BioNTech vaccines.
 Fundamental: